-This corresponds to a change from the trap reference frame to the ion one.
+This corresponds to a change of the reference frame from the trap's to the ion's.
 The longitudinal motion of the ion plays here the same role as the quadrupole traps radiofrequency.
 The principal matrix of \eqref{hill} is

 where $\psi_1(t,t_0)$ is the solution of Eq.~\eqref{hill} with initial conditions $\psi_1(t_0,t_0)=1$ and $\dot{\psi_1}(t_0,t_0)=0$, and $\psi_2(t,t_0)$ with $\psi_2(t_0,t_0)=0$ and $\dot{\psi_2}(t_0,t_0)=1$ respectively.
 Liouville's formula \cite{HAK1991} shows that $\det M(t,t_0)=1$ and therefore the characteristic equation of the monodromy matrix $M(t_0+T)$ is given by $x^2-2\Delta x+1=0$ where: